-If ti ne customer is eligible for Then the treatment is
+If the customer is eligible for Then the treatment is

 • ALTCS Excluded.

 • SSI-MAO

 • MSP

 • Adult Counted as unearned income.

 • Caretaker Relative Exceptions:

-• Pregnant Woman Interest and dividend income from tax- exempt municipal and federal bonds
+• Pregnant Woman Interest and dividend income from tax-

-• Child are not counted.
+• Child exempt municipal and federal bonds are not counted.

 • KidsCare Interest on matching funds in an IDA account are not counted (MA606.FF).